 Exercises for osteoporosis are an effective strategy to increase bone density and minimize fractures.
 The International Osteoporosis Foundation deems osteoporosis (loss of bone mineral density) as a silent disease (1).
 Unless you get a fracture, you will not know that you have osteoporosis.
 Dr. Siddharth Tambar (MD, Rheumatology and Regenerative Medicine) says, “Women are especially susceptible to osteoporosis after menopausei XThe natural end of a woman's menstrual cycle, happening around the age of 50, which signifies the end of fertility. .”

 UK-based sports nutritionist Zaakir Kayani (PG Diploma in Sports Nutrition with the International Olympic Committee) emphasizes the importance of exercising: “Regular exercise is a great way to build strong bones and slow down bone loss.
 Starting out from an early age and maintaining exercise throughout life is highly recommended.”

-Research led by New York-based Dr. Loren Fishman (MD) proves that osteoporosis can be reversed with yoga exercises that help improve bone mineral density (2).
+Research led by New York-based Dr. Loren Fishman (MD) proves that regular yoga can help strengthen bones and help improve bone mineral density (2).
 Dr. Fishman points out, “Older adults with mobility problems can benefit hugely because yoga not only strengthens their bones but also makes their whole bodies stronger, produces better balance and straighter posture to prevent falls, and improves mood and confidence.”

 Basic Guidelines Of Osteoporosis Exercises

-- Use a hot bag or take a shower with hot water before exercising if you have limited mobility.
+- Use a hot pack or take a shower with hot water before exercising if you have limited mobility.

 - Consult your doctor before doing these exercises.

-- Do these exercises under the supervision of a licensed physical therapist.
+- Do these exercises under the supervision of a certified fitness trainer.

 - Focus on form.